Mallikarjunan-29/blue-team-docker/README.md

 Access Splunk at: https://localhost:8000

-Login with: 👤 admin 🔐 <present in docker_compose.yml>
+Login with: 👤 admin
+ 🔐 blueteamlab@123

 Pull Logs from S3 Configure AWS credentials (~/.aws/credentials) Use s3_pull_logs.py to download logs to /data/ingest/aws